 She is also featured in the documentary film “Mirrors of Privilege: Making Whiteness Visible.”

 She is co-founder of the Rocky Mountain Women's Institute (Colorado) and has been consulting editor to Sage: A Scholarly Journal on Black Women.
 In 1993-1994, she consulted with women on 22 Asian campuses on the development of Women's Studies programs.
-In addition to having two honorary degrees, she is a recipient of the Klingenstein Award for Distinguished Educational Leadership from Columbia Teachers College.
+In addition to having four honorary degrees, she is a recipient of the Klingenstein Award for Distinguished Educational Leadership from Columbia Teachers College.